Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description
-As  HRM, I intend to register a collaborator with profession and fundamental attributes.
+As  HRM, I want    to register a collaborator with profession and fundamental attributes.

 ### 1.2.
 Customer Specifications and Clarifications